 It's not the first time I've seen something dead, but this portrait of Ranger's unyeilding loyalty affects me in an unsuspected way.
 It's a selfless love, whether deserved or not.
 There is something vaguely familiar about it.
 I clear my throat.

-"Lung shot."
-Jake says.
+"Lung shot," Jake says.
 I accept the assessment, I guess it makes sense.
 I can't tell if he's upset, other than angry.
 He's hard to read.

 There are a series of spatters on the concrete leading up to where Ranger fell.
 Blood expelled from the dog as he coughed, desperately trying to clear the blood from his lungs.
 They look like Rorschachs.
 I don't see butterflies or birds, or anything pleasant.
 I see death, raw and painful, I see the last moments of a living thing.

-"At least he went down fighting."
-Jake adds.
+"At least he went down fighting," Jake adds.
 I snap out of my daze and pull my hands out of my pockets.

 Ranger is a big dog, a yellow lab.
 Like our dog, except she's black, half the size and well, not lying in a pool of her own blood.

 It's awkward carrying him to the backyard, not only is he heavy and bloody, but sickeningly limp.
 We place him on the grass and Jake fetches a pair of shovels.
-We dig in silence for a while until Jake starts swearing up and down about the god awful clay the lies just inches below the thin layer of top soil the builders threw down when they put up the neighbourhood.
+We dig in silence for a while until Jake starts swearing up and down about the god awful clay that lies just inches below the thin layer of top soil the builders threw down when they put up the neighbourhood.
 He leaves again and returns with a pick ax, two beers and a pair of gloves.
 I'm a bit embarrassed thinking they are to protect my soft hands, I am relieved when he pulls them on and attacks the grave with renewed purpose.